Leadership Acceleration Program

 LAP is a nine-month program designed to support nonprofit executive directors (EDs) in tackling significant opportunities or challenges within their organizations.

 NPN advances Greater Boston's nonprofit community through expert-led seminars and networking forums.
-With over 21 years of experience providing services mainly through webinars and seminars, NPN created LAP to offer a sustained resource for executive directors (EDs).
+With over 22 years of experience providing services mainly through webinars and seminars, NPN created LAP to offer a sustained resource for executive directors (EDs).
 This initiative is designed to support EDs by addressing their challenges and enhancing their leadership capabilities.

-The program begins in October 2025.
+The next program begins in October 2026.

-If selected to participate, you agree to commit to cohort activities from October 2025 through June 2026, including group meetings which will be held on the following Thursday afternoons (three in person sessions and the rest virtual):
+If selected to participate, you agree to commit to cohort activities from October 2026 through June 2027, including group meetings which will be held on the following Thursday afternoons (three in person sessions and the rest virtual):

-• October 16, 2025
+• October 15, 2026

-• November 13, 2025
+• November 12, 2026

-• January 29, 2026
+• January 28, 2027

-• April 16, 2026
+• April 15, 2027

-• June 18, 2026
+• June 10, 2027

-The program concludes in June 2026.
+The program concludes on June 10, 2027.

 There is no fee for participating in the program.
+Nonprofit Net offers free professional development and leadership training oportunities to local nonprofits in the greater Boston area.

 Small and medium-sized nonprofits often lack professional development budgets.
 Executive directors (EDs) face numerous challenges similar to CEOs in for-profit organizations.
 The LAP program aims to bridge this gap by providing leadership development opportunities to EDs in small and medium-sized nonprofits, ensuring they have the necessary support and resources to succeed despite limited financial means.

-Evaluation of responses to ensure alignment with challenge criteria.
+Evaluation of alignment with performance challenge criteria.

 A performance challenge is any significant issue within your organization that requires behavioral change and dedicated effort to resolve.